3and4/Leither/doc/MiMei-en.md

 }
 ```
 **MiMei ID unchangeable**
-MiMei ID is based on information of creator, associated application, MiMei type and MiMei mark.
+MiMei ID is based on information of creator, associated application, MiMei type and MiMei label.
 Once created, MiMei ID never changes no matter how its content changes.

 **Access MiMei data with MiMei ID and version number**
 New version is created while MiMei being edited or backed up.
 New version ID is based on synopsis of its content, which is read-only after backup.
 Historical MiMei data can be retrieved by MiMei ID combined with version number.